thenthi/at2_icons_/posts/week-5-session-1.md

 ![picture](5.png)

-From all the color schemes, monochromatic color is the one that I like the most because the prompt I choose is "legacy".
-Therefore, I need the colors look colorful like yellow and green so it can make my icon bold and majestic, these icons are designed so that when people look at them, they can understand the value of culture and heritage, while still preserving a sense of tradition.
-The other two schemes didn’t work well: the analogus colors are quite uniform, rather muted and dark, creating a heavy feeling that lacks the energy I was aiming for, while the complementary and triadic colors were tô bright, lacking the balance between those icons.
+From all the color schemes, monochromatic color was the one that I liked the most because the prompt I chose is "legacy".
+Therefore, I needed the colors look colorful like yellow and green so it cold make my icon bold and majestic, these icons were designed so that when people looked at them, they could understand the value of culture and heritage, while still preserving a sense of tradition.
+The other two schemes didn’t work well: the analogus colors were quite uniform, rather muted and dark, creating a heavy feeling that lacks the energy I was aiming for, while the complementary and triadic colors were too right, lacking the balance between those icons.